 The customer who wants to buy trousers sees an advertisement on Facebook for them.
 They click on the ad and end up in the online shop.

 The customer can immediately say whether they want to pick up the trousers in the shop or have it delivered to their home.
 The return options are also directly pointed out.
 Through a chat function in the app, they can ask questions about the product and find the same information again.

-The bottom line is that the customer should have an extremely smooth interaction with your physical and online shop, as the same information is displayed everywhere.
+The bottom line with an omni-channel strategy is that the customer should have an extremely smooth interaction with your physical and online shop, as the same information is displayed everywhere.

 Nowadays, customers no longer see a channel or medium, but they see the brand or company they are in contact with.
-All (social) media channels overlap so that the consumer no longer distinguishes between the different channels.
+All (social) media channels overlap so that consumers no longer distinguish between the different channels.
 As a shop owner, this is what you should be aiming for.

 It takes a lot of time and effort to set up an omni-channel experience, but is it worth it?
 Here are some advantages of the omni-channel strategy.

 If the right channels are used for the right target group, consumers can use the channel they prefer.
-In addition, the physical and online presence of your brand gives your company a “face” and creates consumer confidence.
+In addition, the fact that you have a physical and and an online presence gives your company a “face” and creates consumer confidence.

-This gives the customer a deeper connection with the brand and therefore ensures that the customers remain loyal to your shop.
-Keeping existing customers is always easier and cheaper (and therefore, more efficient!) than attracting new customers.
+This fluid experience gives customers a deeper, more satisfied connection with the brand, which should boost customer loyalty.
+By now, you should know that keeping existing customers is always easier and cheaper (and therefore, more efficient!) than attracting new customers.